alteryx/ayx-developer-sdk/docs/howto/how-to-make-api-tool/api-tool-guide.md

 ```
 This function iterates over the returned JSON from step 1 and pulls the relevant fields into an array of arrays, which conforms to the [`pa.schema`](https://arrow.apache.org/docs/python/generated/pyarrow.Schema.html) that we defined in the beginning of the function.

-> Other times the data comes in a better format and you can convert to Apache Arrow format more easily with the [built-in helper function](https://arrow.apache.org/docs/python/json.html)
+> Other times, the data comes in a better format and you can convert to Apache Arrow format more easily with the [built-in helper function](https://arrow.apache.org/docs/python/json.html)
-## 3. Getting the min, max, and mean
+### 3. Getting the min, max, and mean
 Now that we have a `pyarrow.Table` representation of the JSON data, we can use the built-in [compute functions](https://arrow.apache.org/docs/python/compute.html) to calculate the min, max, and mean of each of our statistical categories with the following function:

 ```python